cememirsenyurt/StreetViewHouseNumbersRecognition/README.md

 From the basic example model mentioned above, we all worked on different methods to improve accuracy.
 One approach we tried was building an ensemble model, combining the results of multiple slightly different CNN architectures to hopefully reduce variance.

-Cem
-Cem Emir Senyurt (45064076, csenyurt)
-Daniel Turpitka (58485924, dturpitk)
-Sam Poulin (14843973, spoulin)
-2
-worked on an ensemble model that consisted of three individual CNN models with varying architectures.
+I worked on an ensemble model that consisted of three individual CNN models with varying architectures.
 Each model was trained independently, and the outputs of each model were then combined using the average function to make the final prediction.
 The architecture of each individual model had the following layout: